-5.2.3 Shortening the programme
+4.3.3 Shortening the programme

-The program, as proposed in chapter 4, could be shortened because of students needs or regulatory issues in the country of implementation.
+The program, as proposed in chapter 3, could be shortened because of students needs or regulatory issues in the country of implementation.
 In the European Space of Higher Education, it is possible to have postgraduate studies of just 60 credits, and in some cases (e.g., when grade studies are long in duration), that maybe a good choice.

-In our case, the most obvious way of shortening the programme is by removing the specialization block, which will let postgraduate students acquire knowledge and competences in libre software, to a certain depth, although they won't be able of specializing.
+In our case, the most obvious way of shortening the programme is by removing the specialization block, which will let postgraduate students acquire knowledge and competences in libre software, to a certain depth, although they will not be able to specialize.